 So why has coming to terms with this particular surgery been so difficult?

 Wouldn’t you think surgery impacting your inner organs would be less traumatic than, say a bilateral mastectomy?

-Or is it really hard because I’m facing the anniversary of my diagnosis in a couple of weeks?
-There are many heavily weighted dates looming ahead.
+There are many heavily weighted dates looming.
 Did I plan poorly?
 Should I have waited a while longer?
 (My oncologist and husband don’t believe in waiting here, that’s tempting fate of another kind they say…)

 I’m not sure, but I don’t think there is.
 So…

 I guess this is just another one of those things I must do.
-I must listen to my medical team and my family.
+I must listen to my medical team.
 I must put my trust in them; I don’t want regrets later.
-I want to get on with life and put this, too, behind me.
+I want to get on with life and put this surgery behind me.